beingkarnage/restraunt-rating-prediction-app/README.md

 ## Files
-new_zomato.csv : this dataset is present which is just a cleaned copy of original dataset for presentation purpose in app restraunt_rating_pipe.sav : XGBoost regressor model is stored with pipelines, refer to the python notebook for code
+new_zomato.csv : this dataset is present which is just a cleaned copy of original dataset for presentation purpose in app restraunt_rating_pipe.zip : XGBoost regressor model zipped, is stored with pipelines, refer to the python notebook for code, unzip into the root directory restraunt-rating-prediction.ipynb : notebook of app, analysis, preprocessing, modeling, etc